Home

 Starting the Debugger

 If working with an executable project, the debugger can be started by selecting Start from the Debug menu.
-When working with a library project, either shared or dynamically linked, starting the debugger from Start in the Debug menu will launch the executable specified in Launch Options.
+When working with a library project, either shared or dynamically linked, starting the debugger from Start in the Debug menu will launch the executable specified in the Launch category of Project Options.

 If debugging has been disabled in the compiler options, you may receive a warning asking you to first enable the option.
 After enabling debugging, be sure to first clean and building the project.